Iranian and Afghan Refugees’ pathways to belonging in Melbourne

 Eight men will participate in ten two-hourly workshops run over three months at IPCS.
 The practice will commence with individual interviews.
 Participants will write vignettes drawn from experience and perform aspects of their own navigation of conflict, separation, isolation, fear, and hope.
 Through the workshops they will become co-creators and performers of stories of their own experiences.

 Workshopped writings will be developed and rehearsed into a performance to be publicly staged.
 It is anticipated that there will be five performances and related panel discussions in theatres across Melbourne and in a regional community.

-IPCS seeks to raise $20,000 for the project.
+IPCS has set an ambitious target to raise $20,000 by end of June.
 All donations to IPCS are tax deductible.

 Funds raised will cover visiting fellow stipend, payments to contributors, translations, and travel and meal costs for participants.